zhakamizhako/CanvasHUD/README.md

 ## The Script Explained

 The script works in a way where it takes certain values of the aircraft's state; Altitude, Speed, etc.
+Any parameters that are empty will be ignored by the script; However...
+If you have animators without these parameters, you might want to either create these parameters or leave them empty; as Unity attempts to 'input' these values but will error out in the logs due to parameters missing from the said animators.

 Reference:

 ### Animations

+Typically, the way you would animate your gadgets/hud element/instrument is basically animating them from the 0 value, up to the maximum value in order for this to work.
+CanvasHUD/GaugeScript takes the values from the SaccAirVehicle components and translates these to a normalized parameter from 0~1f.

 | Function          |Description| No. of Parameters |No. of dividers|Animation|Looped?|Parameter Range|
 |--|--|--|--|--|--|--|